What Does it Mean to Study Environmental Science?

 Serving as a Research Assistant: Gain Experience and Unlock Opportunities

 An excellent way for environmental science students to get hands-on experience and set the pace for their careers is to participate in research assistant programs.
-College and university professors often work on individual projects during the summer months, and there is a good chance that a professor will allow her best students to serve as her summer research assistants.
-Participating in such an assistantship is an intelligent way to explore the work and efforts being made in the field of environmental science.
-The best research assistants are demonstrably bright and dedicated, and any student interested in such opportunities should make sure he obtains top-notch grades.
+College and university professors often work on individual projects during the summer months, and a professor may allow her best students to serve as her summer research assistants.
+Participating in such an assistant role is an intelligent way to explore the work and efforts being made in the field of environmental science.

 What Can You Do With a College Degree in Environmental Science?

 The opportunities for environmental science and environmental management graduates are abundant and varied.
-The reality of climate change has put environmental experts in high demand across industries.
 Listed below are just some of the career opportunities in the field of environmental science:

-- A science teacher has the unique opportunity to educate and engage society's youngest generation of citizens.
-Whether a high school teacher or a college professor, an environmental scientist who pursues a career in education primarily introduces the concepts of the environment, conservation, pollution, and related technology to students.
-A science teacher who has first pursued a degree in environmental science will be especially knowledgeable and able to provide a thorough and rigorous academic experience for his students.
+A science teacher has the unique opportunity to educate and engage society's youngest generation of citizens.
+Whether a high school teacher or a college professor, an environmental scientist who pursues a career in education is expected to convey the concepts of the environment, conservation, pollution and related topics to students.

-Potential students should note that even though there are no required licenses or certificates, it is always a good idea to become involved with available professional associations and organizations.
+As of 2008, there are no national licenses or certificates required to work as an environmental scientist.
+However, potential students should note that even though there are no required licenses or certificates, it is still a good idea to be involved with professional associations and organizations.
 Networking with fellow environmental scientists is a great way to enjoy a sense of professional camaraderie and communal commitment to this field of science.
-More importantly, joining a professional environmental organization also provides with opportunities to network, discuss new innovations, and update skills and knowledge.

 Professional Organizations and Associations